ogeno/clipmenu-im/README.md

 ## Credits:

-The `clipmenu-im` is the largely rewritten version of [clipmenu](https://github.com/cdown/clipmenu) by cdown.
+The `clipmenu-im` is the extended and rewritten version of [clipmenu](https://github.com/cdown/clipmenu) by cdown.
 The `clipmenud` is the original code by cdown.

 ## Copyright: